Aidan72/Programs_In_C/README.md

 # Programs_In_C
-A bunch of programs I've built using the legendary C language
+A bunch of mini programs I've built using the legendary C language